nickshort0/bearapp/README.md

 * Add Armor
   - Displays paginated sortable table containing all armor in the database.
 User can add weapon to the bear that was selected in previous page

+* Battle
+  - Select bears from user profile to battle

+* Battle Result
+  - Shows which bear won the battle